Anti-AliasLabs/human-harp/README.md

 harpy
 -----
 harpy is a Python script that reads the input serial data and outputs OSC messages along with calculating higher order information such as speed and acceleration.
+Dependencies are [PySerial](http://pyserial.sourceforge.net/ and [pyOSC](http://gitorious.org/pyosc/.

 debug-serial